Caryn Kadavy: Career

-At the 1987 Nationals she again went in as a strong threat for the title, especially with defending Champion Debi Thomas injured and in subpar condition (Thomas would in fact lose the title to a young upstart, Caryn's training partner Jill Trenary).
+At the 1987 Nationals she again went in as a strong threat for the title, especially with defending Champion Debi Thomas injured and in subpar condition (Thomas would in fact lose the title to a young upstart, Kadavy's training partner Jill Trenary).
 After placing 3rd in the compulsory figures, Kadavy skated a disastrous short program featuring a major adel fall, and where she placed only 9th.
-With a respectable free skating performance Caryn was able to narrowly climb back up to 3rd and make the team due to Tiffany Chin's own disastrous long program performance where she failed to land even a double axel cleanly.
+With a respectable free skating performance, Kadavy was able to narrowly climb back up to 3rd and make the team due to Tiffany Chin's own disastrous long program performance where she failed to land even a double axel cleanly.
 At Worlds she delivered her best competition to date, skating strongly in all 3 phases - compulsory figures, short program, and long program - to win the bronze.
 She narrowly lost silver to Debi Thomas by a 6-3 verdict in the long program, and might have won silver or even gold but for popping both a triple toe and double axel in the dying stages of her program.
 This silenced many of her critics, and set her up as a potential major contender for the podium at the 1988 Calgary Olympics.

 At the 1988 Winter Olympics, she was in 6th place after the short program but withdrew prior to the free skate due to the flu.
 During this period, Kadavy was coached by Carlo Fassi at the Broadmoor Skating Club; she also worked with Toller Cranston prior to the 1987–88 season.
 In December 1988, she underwent an operation to remove a cyst on an ovary.
 She withdrew from the 1989 U.S. Championships due to a stress fracture in one ankle and a pinched nerve in the other.